foxxyz/ws-plus/README.md

  - `host`: Host to listen on (default: `127.0.0.1`).
 Use `0.0.0.0` to accept any incoming connection.
  - `port`: Port to listen on (default: `8090`)
  - `maxSendBuffer`: Size of the send buffer in bytes.
 This governs how much the server can queue to an unacknowledging recipient (for example, during slow connections) before giving up.
 Messages that exceed the send buffer are dropped. (default: `20000`)
+- `serializer`: Serializer class used for encoding/decoding messages (default: `JSONArraySerializer`).
+Accepts custom serializers, for more info see [serialization](#notes-on-serialization).
  - `verbosity`: Show more/less log messages (default `1`).
 Use `0` to silence.
  - Any other option allowed in [`ws.WebSocketServer`](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback)